STAFF & BOARD

 -

-Gurpuran is an Environmental Solutions Lead at Solana Center, focusing on San Diego County’s efforts to implement and educate the community on SB 1383.
+Gurpuran is an Environmental Solutions Specialist at Solana Center, focusing on San Diego County’s efforts to implement and educate the community on SB 1383.
+Additionally, she creates meaningful food recovery videos to assist in training businesses on food waste prevention and food recovery.

 Originally from the SF Bay Area, Gurpuran became interested in the food system after visiting her mother's family on the Navajo reservation and noticing the lack and limitations of nutritional food access for families across the reservation.
-Before Solana Center, Gurpuran studied Environmental Studies at San Diego State and was a research assistant on a food waste diversion project that diverted food waste into Black Soldier Fly Larvae biomass, which was then used as a sustainable poultry feed for chickens at the university’s campus.
-Gurpuran also held a project management position at Oatly, the oat milk company, working on a feasibility study to incorporate regeneratively grown oats into their supply chain.
-At Solana Center, she continues to address hunger and food waste in the food system by assisting businesses in donating edible food and recycling inedible organics.
+Gurpuran studied Environmental Studies at San Diego State and continues to address hunger and food waste in the food system by assisting businesses in donating edible food and recycling inedible organics through her work at Solana Center.

 -